 Compassion, Understanding, Creative.
-We are a Preschool and Aftercare with a difference.
+We are a Preschool and Aftercare in Alberton with a difference.
 Offering Nursery School, Preschool, Grade R and Aftercare with qualified teachers.
 Our affordable preschool program is developmentally appropriate.
 The childcare service that supports our families.

 Learning to love learning.
 Our research shows that good learning at school habits matter.
 We encourage students to reflect on their learning during school time so that they are able to build on experience and plan ahead.
 They will be confident, innovative and resourceful school children, secure in their knowledge yet open to new ideas and opinions.
 They will also be responsible to themselves for their school work, and to others.
 These habits lay the foundations for productive study and employment, and are actively promoted and encouraged by the syllabuses and qualifications.

 Transport is offered for all areas around Alberton.
 We work on flexible fees to help you afford the transport.
 Safe, Reliable, all drivers are cleared on the national registers accordingly with the law.
 Spacious cledan vehicles that do not run at extended capacity.
 One way drop off to Meyersdal, South Crest, Leopards Rest and other areas.
 Please contact us for more information.

 We Must Maslow Before We Bloom Spring.
 The spring brings with it rain, blooming flowers, and new life.
 In the classroom, students are growing at incredible rates, friendships are deepening, and testing begins.
 Spring also brings the time of job applications, interviews, and staffing changes.
 In a recent conversation with a colleague who is applying for new positions, we had the chance to brainstorm possible interview questions and responses.
 One question/prompt was to identify the top three values in the classroom and the school.
 Together we thought of the following: Safety for all - physically, emotionally, psychologically, ...
 A collaborative school community.
 High quality teaching and learning. .